panditvijay/techtinium_assignment/README.md

 Output:
 Impossible to allocate

-*Note: Here 1st and 2nd machine are available but we can allocate 80, 20 remains and we can't allocate.
+*Note: Here 1st and 2nd machine are not available but we can allocate 80, 20 remains and we can't allocate.

 TestCase #6.
 -----------------